johandry/VeDeV/README.md

 This is a project in development, it is not ready yet.

-Create a Virtual Environment for Develoment for OS X and Windows using [Packer](http://www.packer.io/) to create the Vagrant Box, [Vagrant](https://www.vagrantup.com/) to manage the virtual machine, [VirtualBox](https://www.virtualbox.org/) as the virtualization software, [Puppet](http://puppetlabs.com/) to provision the new box and [Docker](https://www.docker.com/) to build, ship and run the developed application.
+Create a Virtual Environment for Develoment for OS X and Windows.
+Uses [Packer](http://www.packer.io/) to create the Vagrant Box, [Vagrant](https://www.vagrantup.com/) to manage the virtual machine, [VirtualBox](https://www.virtualbox.org/) as the virtualization software, [Puppet](http://puppetlabs.com/) and Shell Scripts to provision the new box and [Docker](https://www.docker.com/) to build, ship and run the developed application.

 As Docker require a virtual machine manager in OS X and Windows, vedev use Vagrant for this purpose.
 Instead of use a pre-build and shared box, you can create your own with Packer using what ever OS you like with the same requirements for the developed application.
 In case you are using Linux it is possible to skip Vagrant and VirtualBox to use Docker.
 The initial provisioning of the box is done with shell scripts and Puppet.